nat-n/poethepoet/_sources/getting_started/index.rst.txt

    installation
    basic_usage

-Once you've installed and setup Poe The Poet, you can read the :ref:`Tutorials` section to do use advanced features.
+Once you've installed and setup Poe The Poet, you can read the :ref:`Guides` section to do use advanced features.